 You may substitute regular plums in this recipe, but the smaller Italian prune plums are sweeter.
 This is a great cake to make for breakfast, because the dough rises overnight in the refrigerator.

 Remove dough from refrigerator and set aside.
-Halve plums (if using regular plums, cut into quarters) and remove stones; set aside.
+Halve plums (if using regular plums, cut into quarters) and remove pits; set aside.

-Remove dough from bowl and, on a lightly floured work surface, press with your fingers into a 9-inch circle.
-Place dough in pan.
+Remove dough from plastic wrap and, on a lightly floured work surface, press with your fingers into a 9-inch circle.
+Place dough in prepared pan.
 Leaving a ½-inch border around edge of dough, arrange plums snugly, like fallen dominoes, in circles over surface of dough.

 Sprinkle topping on plums.
 Bake for 40 to 45 minutes, or until topping and crust are light brown.